SCLW/Circuitry-Based-Sound/readme.md

 </picture>

+Aperiodic switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
+The ratio between the on- and off-states is by default close to 1:1, a 50% [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle "duty cycle").
+Further circuitry is needed to change this ratio, which alters the ratio of the amplitudes of the harmonic components to the fundamental.
 The [square wave](https://en.wikipedia.org/wiki/Square_wave "Square wave") contains only overtones with odd numbered harmonics (⅓, ⅕, ⅐, etc).
 The relative amplitudes of the harmonics are equal to 1/harmonic number n.

 # Building Circuits with Breadboards